 Moving onto the second to last column on the surf report, wind.

-So, in the wind column we’ve got two numbers, a big one and a small one followed by kph.
+On the surf report we’ve got two numbers in the wind column, a big one in bold and a smaller one followed by kph.
 The big number is the steady wind speed and the small number is the gust wind speed.

 Magicseaweed.com give both measurements in knots per hour (kph) but some surf reports use miles per hour (mph), the numbers are fairly similar with 1kph = 1.15mph.

-Out of these two numbers the one to pay most attention to is the gust wind speed.
+Out of these two numbers, pay more attention to is the gust wind speed.
 High gust wind speeds can make a swell slightly more unpredictable when waves are breaking and they also make it harder to stand up.

 When surfers talk about wind direction they normally talk about two things onshore and offshore winds.
 They’re easily mixed up but one is bad news for surfing and one is good news for surfing.

 Let’s take a look at both and the differences between them.

 - Winds that blow from the sea towards the beach